2016–17 Charlton Athletic F.C. season

 The 2016–17 season was Charlton Athletic's 95th season in their existence and first back in League One – since being champions in 2011–12 – following relegation from the championship the previous season.
 Along with competing in the League One, the club also participated in the FA Cup, League Cup and League Trophy.
 The season covered the period from 1 July 2016 to 30 June 2017.

+Kit

+Sportswear giants Nike were Kit suppliers, with BETDAQ the front of shirt sponsor.